ram-nadella/tstream/README.md

 ```

 You can listen to it in your code as follows
-stream.on("disconnect", function(data){});
+`stream.on("disconnect", function(data){});`

 data will contain what Twitter sent as the "disconnect" object

-Stall warnings is another useful one, listen to a warning event
+Stall warnings is another useful one, listen to a "warning" event

-If you are dealing with user streams, listen to the "user-event" event to be
+If you are dealing with user streams, listen to a "user-event" to be
 notified about all the events listed here
 https://dev.twitter.com/docs/streaming-apis/messages#Events_event